CSD & CCAR

 Courageous Conversations About Race's Beyond Diversity is a course that teaches participants how to talk about racial equity in schools.
 The course explores the idea that one of the most significant barriers to making progress on race-based issues is people's discomfort with talking about them.
 It gives participants a protocol and the tools we need to have these challenging conversations.

-Since February 2018, City Schools of Decatur has enrolled almost all of our administrators and educators in this course, and the results have been significant.
-Many participants have described the course as life-changing and say that they wish every CSD employee could take it.
+Between February 2018 and 2023, City Schools of Decatur enrolled almost all of our administrators and educators in this course, and the results were significant.
+Many participants described the course as life-changing and said that they wished every CSD employee could take it.
 But understand.
 Beyond Diversity is not "diversity training."
 Diversity training tends to only work in its traditional form if we are willing and able to address the real reasons why we ask folks to engage in it.

 CCAR's Beyond Diversity helps educators understand why talking about race is essential, and it does so "to help them [teachers] understand how difference plays out, what differences are, and why understanding these things actually improves their productivity and their work," explains Glenn Singleton, who created the course and developed the protocol.
 As they explore the why, the course also helps teachers deeply examine their beliefs around racial equity and student success and equips them with the tools to talk about it.
 One set of CCAR tools is called the Four Agreements.